oconpa/facial_rekog_tute/README.md

 "https://dhggdsdv6f.execute-api.ap-southeast-2.amazonaws.com/default/charts"
 ```

 3. Test the app.
-To test the charts feature goto the gallery page.
-If you have some images in the gallery the charts at the bottom should be populate with smiles and ages.
-For example if you upload a 20 year old person smilling then you should be one unit for smilling and one unit for 20-30 year old on the charts.
+To test the charts feature, goto the gallery page.
+If you have some images in the gallery the charts at the bottom should be populated with smile and age metrics.
+For example if you upload a 20 year old person smilling then you should have one unit for smilling and one unit for 20-39 year old on the charts.

 And that's it you've made it to the end.
 Let your trainer know so your in the running to get some AWS credits.
-Don't forget to complete the survey and join the AWS facebook to keep up with all things AWS.
+Don't forget to complete the survey and join the AWS facebook group to keep up with all things AWS.